alexholliz/pkmnworld/README.md

 * **Bond**: meaning connection, particularly in battle, how well one character synergizes with another emotionally and/or physically.
 It doesn't mean how well one character likes the other, just how well they mesh when acting together.
 It's also asymmetrical.
 Roll +Bond to **help or interfere with someone**

+Each player should highlight two of their stats: one chosen by another player, and one chosen by the MC.
+The character's development over time is dependent on those stats.

 ### Items and Equipment

 ### Damage and Healing